numpy/numpy/doc/source/reference/ufuncs.rst

 .. note::

-   In NumPy 1.6.0, a type promotion API was created to encapsulate the mechansim for determining output types.
+   In NumPy 1.6.0, a type promotion API was created to encapsulate the mechanism for determining output types.
 See the functions :func:`result_type`, :func:`promote_types`, and :func:`min_scalar_type` for more details.